kjkasi/EasyNetQWiki/Documentation/Subscribe.md

                     message.Text,
                     task.Result)));

+## Cancelling subscriptions

+All the subscribe methods return an IDisposable.
+You can cancel a subscriber at any time by calling Dispose on the IDisposable instance:

+    var consumer = bus.Subscribe<MyMessage>("sub_id", MyHandler);

+    ...

+    consumer.Dispose();

+This will stop EasyNetQ consuming from the queue and close the consumer's channel.

 ## Distributed processing out-of-the-box

 EasyNetQ and RabbitMQ provide distributed processing out-of-the-box.
 Say we have written a windows service with a single call to subscribe just like the one above.
 We deploy it on a server and start it up.
 When the Subscribe call is run EasyNetQ creates a queue called something like 'someNamespace_myMessage:someAssembly_mySubscriptionId' on the RabbitMQ broker.
 As instances of MyMessage are published they are routed to this queue and our windows service gets a copy of every message.
 This is exactly what we want.